Stolemi/Sales-Data-Analysis/Project.md

 The original dataset is downloaded from [Kaggle](https://www.kaggle.com/datasets/beekiran/sales-data-analysis).
 It contains 11 variables and 185950 records of products ordered in 2019.
 Certains variables (month, hour, state, city) have been dropped and recreated in SQL to practice string and date functions.

-The code [Data Preparation](1_DataPreparation.sql) creates the initial table and load the data from the .csv file.
+The SQL code [Data Preparation](1_DataPreparation.sql) creates the initial table and load the data from the .csv file.
 It then adds the following variables:
    * Total sales (revenue)
    * State, city, zipcode of purchase address
    * Month, hour of purchase